-- the employee has no case to answer and there should no further action under the Council's disciplinary procedure - the matter is not serious enough to justify further use of the disciplinary procedure and can be dealt with informally or - the employee has a case to answer and a formal hearing should be convened under the Council's disciplinary procedure.

-21. The Investigator will submit the report to the Governance committee which will decide whether further action will be taken.

-22. If the Council decides that it will not take disciplinary action, it may consider whether mediation would be appropriate in the circumstances.
+- the matter is not serious enough to justify further use of the disciplinary procedure and can be dealt with informally or - the employee has a case to answer, and a formal hearing should be convened under the Council's disciplinary procedure. - 21.
+The Investigator will submit the report to the staffing committee which will decide whether further action will be taken. - 22.
+If the Council decides that it will not take disciplinary action, it may consider whether mediation would be appropriate in the circumstances.